NOAA-OWP/ngen/doc/AUTOMATED_TEST.md

 - Running **ngen** executable on example hydrofabric with various realistic modules/models, initial condition, and forcing data.

 ## Local Testing

 We strongly recommend you run all the tests on your local computer before you push up the new codes to the branch in your fork.
-To be able to run the tests, when building the executables (for `build` with `cmake` see [here](https://github.com/stcui007/ngen/blob/ngen_automated_test/doc/BUILDS_AND_CMAKE.md), you need to set the test option to `ON` by setting:
+To be able to run the tests, when building the executables (for `build` with `cmake` see [here](https://github.com/stcui007/ngen/blob/ngen_automated_test/doc/BUILDS_AND_CMAKE.md), you need to set the test option to `ON` using `cmake` option:

     `-DNGEN_WITH_TESTS:BOOL=ON`